What are integrated care systems?

 Systems, places, neighbourhoods

-A key feature of ICSs is the emergence of ‘systems within systems’ to focus on different aspects of their objectives.
-This means that within the partnership that makes up an ICS, there are also smaller partnerships centred around more local areas and populations.
-These are important as ICSs tend to cover large geographical areas (typically a population of more than 1 million) so aren’t well suited to designing or delivering changes in services to meet the distinctive needs and characteristics of local populations.
+A key premise of ICS policy, and a core feature of many of the systems that have been working as ICSs the longest, is that much of the activity to integrate care and improve population health will be driven by commissioners and providers collaborating over smaller geographies within ICSs (often referred to as ‘places’) and through teams delivering services working together on even smaller footprints (usually referred to as ‘neighbourhoods’).
+This is important as ICSs tend to cover large geographical areas (typically a population of more than 1 million) so aren’t well suited to designing or delivering changes in services to meet the distinctive needs and characteristics of local populations.

 Map 2 An example of the places and neighbourhoods within an ICS